 \subsection{What are the broader implications of duality?}

-In this subsection, I discuss the broader implications of gauge/gravity dualities, in three related comments.
+In this subsection, I discuss the broader implications of gauge-gravity dualities, in three related comments.

 The first comment concerns the interpretation of quantum gravity theories.
 In cases in which a duality supports an internal interpretation, duality can be taken to give rise to {\it physical equivalence} (cf.~\S\ref{4cond}).
-In \S\ref{sayst}, the internal interpretation was developed by stripping of irrelevant aspects of the two {\it external interpretations}, and identifying their common core, which constitute (at least parts of) the internal interpretation.
-This means that the interpretation of a quantum gravity theory, and the articulation of the ontology which may underlie such a theory, starts from the common core of the different models, and the parts of their interpretations which are invariant under duality.
+In \S\ref{sayst}, the internal interpretation was developed by stripping the two {\it external interpretations} of irrelevant aspects, and identifying their common core, which constitute (at least parts of) the internal interpretation.
+This means that the interpretation of a quantum gravity theory, and the articulation of the ontology that may underlie such a theory, starts from the common core of the different models, and the parts of their interpretations that are invariant under duality.
 This common core can turn out to have surprising properties, e.g.~its spacetime dimension being different from the dimensions of the spacetimes of the models.\footnote{For a more comprehensive discussion of the interpretation of dualities in quantum gravity, see De Haro (2019).}